mattyschell/geodatabase-toiler/README.md

 ## Regression Test Code Written For The Toilin'

-To guarantee all tests run execute as the "SDE" geodatabase administrator in a dev environment.
+To maximize test coverage execute as the geodatabase administrator ("sde") in a development environment.
+Copy sample-testall.bat to testall.bat and update the inputs.

 ```bat
 > set SDEFILE=C:\XXX\Connections\xxx\env\xxx-xxxxxx\yyy.sde